khjklujn/document_similarity/README.md

 I then chose the magnitude of one minus the log2 variant of Shannon-Jenson Divergence to calculate the probability of interest an unknown document given a known prototype document.

+We then:

+1. Sorted the articles according to their probability of interest.
+2. Evaluated the top 12 articles as "on topic" or "off topic".
+3. Promoted the "on topic" articles to "prototypes" by multiplying their token values by 2.0.
+4. Demoted the "off topic" articles to "antitypes" by multiplying their token values by 0.5.
+5. Goto 1

+We chose three iterations of no "on topic" articles to declare we had found all of the articles in the corpus that were of interest of the research being performed.
+In total, we performed 18 iterations.
+Almost all of the "on topic" articles had bubbled to the top of the list during the first five iterations, and it became increasingly difficult to reach a consensus in the "on/off topic" decisions in subsequent iterations.
+During each iteration we also performed random sampling evaluations of articles outside the top 200.

+The two folders are:
+* addons:  A custom Odoo module to record the "on/off topic" evaluations and offer visibility into why the algorithm was ranking things the way it was.
+* etl:  The hackiness necessary to extract text from PDFs, clean-up, tokenizations, PoS identificaitons, and calculate the rankings (this was a single-use analysis, so hacky scripting was the right tool for the job).